michael-chiang-dev5/codeCollab/docker/README.md

 We use docker as part of our CI/CD pipeline.
 You don't have to do anything special; this document serves as a reference in case in the future we need to modify our docker files.

+## Usage

+To deploy the app: `nohup sh docker/deployApp.sh &`
+To deploy nginx: `nohup sh docker/deployNginx.sh &`

+These scripts should kill previous containers

 ## Potential improvements

-Currently, docker is only used in production to deploy CodeCollab on AWS.
+- Currently, docker is only used in production to deploy CodeCollab on AWS.
 We could also create a docker image with hot reloading for development.
+- Related to hot reloading, using docker-compose would help for any confusion between vanilla docker (for app) and docker-compose (for nginx)

 ## Useful commands